What is G.A.I.N.?

 - Harm reduction tips

-- How to identify high-risk drinking patterns
+- How to identify risky substance use patterns

-- Practical information about alcohol consumption
+- Practical information about alcohol and/or cannabis use

 - How to make responsible choices in social situations